This is a guest post by Elise, one half of Positive World Travel. It’s a different format than I’ve done in the past, but let’s see how it works.

 Life After Kids: The Gypsy Nesters

-David says traveling has been the couple’s best way to share experiences together as a newly-minted empty nest couple.
+David says traveling has been the couple’s best way to share experiences together as a newly minted empty-nest couple.
 “Our plan took on a life of its own — leading us to sell everything, including our house.
-Now every day is a new experience and our relationship is stronger than ever.”
+Now every day is a new experience, and our relationship is stronger than ever.”

-Of their travels together, David says, “In some ways this is a bonus time for us since we spent a huge portion of our first twenty years of marriage separated because of my work…Now, we get to make up for some of that lost time.”
+Of their travels together, David says, “In some ways this is a bonus time for us, since we spent a huge portion of our first twenty years of marriage separated because of my work…Now, we get to make up for some of that lost time.”

 For Veronica, traveling has opened her up again and she feels free.
 She says, “Sometimes ‘holing up’ in one place can make you fearful of the world.
 As a mother, I turned into a protector.
 My main focus was keeping my children from harm.
 Though that’s a very commendable thing, it made me fearful.”

-David and Veronica have really got their lifestyle, relationship and travel style down pat, and when I asked them to sum up their travels in one word they simply answered: “Discovery.”
+David and Veronica have really got their lifestyle, relationship, and travel style down pat, and when I asked them to sum up their travels in one word they simply answered: “Discovery.”

-A Decade Of Travel: Wanderlust Fever
+A Decade of Travel: Wanderlust Fever

 Traveling together for Eric and Karen is what they describe as a “long-term endeavor — more [of a] lifestyle than anything else.”
-For them, the one to two week vacation just seems “foreign and impossible.”
+For them, the one- to two-week vacation just seems “foreign and impossible.”

-On The Flip Side: The Beginning Travelers
+On the Flip Side: The Beginning Travelers

 Although they weren’t really nervous about traveling together for so long, they do think their travels have been a whole lot easier because, prior to this trip, they worked together.
 “Working together prepared us quite well.
 We got to know what makes the other person tick in challenging, high-tension situations,” they said.
-Skott and Shawna suggest that if you are worried about spending so much time with your partner, all day every day, try “getting yourselves involved in an activity where you are stuck with each other for at least a few days without escape.
+Skott and Shawna suggest that if you’re worried about spending so much time with your partner, all day every day, try “getting yourselves involved in an activity where you are stuck with each other for at least a few days without escape.
 For example, a week-long canoe trip or camping.”

-Whether you are a couple who has been traveling for 2 weeks or 2 years, there will always be lessons you can learn that can potentially strengthen your relationship.
-For Skott and Shawna, communication and trust were two major aspects of their relationship they focus on.
+Whether you’re a couple who’s been traveling for two weeks or two years, there will always be lessons you can learn to strengthen your relationship.
+Skott and Shawna focus on communication and trust.
 “Communication is an area where we are absolutely continuing to grow.
 If one of us is getting annoyed, we are learning that it is better to explain why you are upset instead of keeping it bottled inside…We are learning we need to trust each other more.
 Whether it is planning a certain element of the trip, finding our way around a city, or even working on our blog, we need to recognize that the other person is just as competent, and that they need to be given a chance to show what they can do!”

-While Skott and Shawna said it took them some time to find their ‘travel legs’, they absolutely love that they “have someone else to share every incredible experience and every challenging moment with.
+While Skott and Shawna said it took them some time to find their “travel legs,” they absolutely love that they “have someone else to share every incredible experience and every challenging moment with.
 We will share these moments forever.”